pflodin/Roadmap/README.md

 # Auditchain Roadmap

-## Completion of Settlement and Governance Layer for DCARPE (Proposed Date / or quarter)
+## Completion of Settlement and Governance Layer for DCARPE (Proposed Date / quarter)

 some information about the milestone.
 Could be a link to a subdirectory with corroborating documents, most likely LFS binary docs.